RevDownie/playdate-next/README.md

 Inspired by shooters like Minigore.
 This is a simple horde survival game where the player moves around and uses a crank controlled gatling gun to take down enemies.

 ## Toolchain
-- Built with Zig 0.10.0
+- Built with Zig 0.10.1
-- Build with Arm toolchain 11.3.1
+- Built with Arm toolchain 11.3.1
+- Built with Playdate SDK 1.13.2

 ## TODO List
 ### P1 - Functional